The most effective way to develop your test taking and time management skills is to put them to work through practice

 This is easy.
 For those who read and write well, what they need to be versed in is Math, Science and Social Studies.
 These are the areas the GED has always tested.
 Even when the examination is reviewed every 10 years, the four (in former versions five) areas of testing have remained the same.
 Recently, the examination has received an overhaul, and though the testing areas are still intact, other aspects of the examination have drastically been altered.

 For proper preparation you can contact a location near you where GED classes are offered, choose for online prep classes, or just get GED prep books.
 The choice is yours.
-We also developed free video lessons to help you get ahead fast!
+We also developed free video lessons and practice tests to help you get ahead fast!
 No need to register, no hidden cost, totally free.
 Check it out here.

 Who can take the GED exam?